rusinikita/blog/content/post/static-sites-better/index.md

 - Static sites
 ---

 When it comes to creating documentation, there are many apps available.
-Ones of them is Confluence, Google Docs, and Miro.
+Some of them are Confluence, Google Docs, and Miro.
-Its has different UI but can be used for transferring knowledge purpose.
+They have different UI but can be used for transferring knowledge purpose.

 However, there is an old and still popular way of creating documentation using static site generators.
-In this article, we'll explore why static site generators can be better choice for documentation than complex apps.
+In this article, we'll explore why static site generators can be a better choice for documentation than complex apps.

 ## Benefits

-Let's start from pros.
+Let's start with pros.

 ### Better Speed

 {{< columns size="small" >}}
 ![sand-clock.png](sand-clock.png)
 <--->
-One of the biggest advantages of using a static site generator for documentation is quick pages loading.
+Quick page loading is one of the most significant advantages of using a static site generator for documentation.
-It's one of the most valuable parts of reader experience.
+It's one of the most valuable parts of the reader experience.
 {{< /columns >}}

 Static sites are pre-generated and don't rely on a server to generate content on the fly.
-On other side dynamic apps can do many sub-requests to Backend API or database during page loading.
+On another side, dynamic apps can do many sub-requests to Backend API or database during page loading.

-Also having already generated files allows to skip page loading by using HTTP cashing mechanism such Modified Since header.
+Also, already generated files allow skipping page loading using HTTP caching mechanisms such as the If-Modified-Since header.
-That makes site even quicker without complex caching infrastructure.
+This makes the site even quicker without complex caching infrastructure.

 ### Simple Automation

-You can easily automate documentation actualization by writing scripts to generate diagrams and Markdown tables from app source code and information from internal tools api.
+You can easily automate documentation actualization by writing scripts to generate diagrams and Markdown tables from app source code and information from internal tools API.

 ```mermaid
 erDiagram